learn-co-curriculum/phase-0-css-rainbow-lab/README.md

 [Make a Rainbow](#make-a-rainbow) if you feel comfortable enough with HTML and CSS.

+## Getting Started

+Fork and clone this lesson into your local environment.
+Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
+Finally, run `bundle` to install the lab's dependencies.
+Run `rspec` as you work to see your test progress.

 ## Review HTML Basics

 Hyper Text Markup Language, or HTML, is a way to structure a document with